 Is an RTX 3080 Right for You?

-However, if you have an unlimited budget and you don’t mind paying a significant premium in order to have the experience of building your own PC, then the four RTX 3080 graphics cards listed above are worth considering.
+But if you want to build your own PC and you’re looking for high-end GPU performance, then the four RTX 3080 graphics cards listed above are worth considering.